github-community-projects/graphql-client/guides/collocated-call-sites.md

 Avoid this by defining separate fragments for `human_header` and `page_title`.

-### Sharing object references with logic outside the current scope
+### Sharing object references with logic outside the current module

 ``` erb
 <%graphql